Wiki · Organization · Last reviewed June 23, 2026

 CAIS describes advocacy as advising policymakers, industry leaders, and labs, raising public awareness, providing technical expertise to governmental bodies, and encouraging structures that prioritize AI safety.
 This role places it between technical research, public communication, and policy formation.

 That position gives CAIS influence, but it also creates tension.
-Advocacy organizations can bring technical expertise into policy before governments have enough internal capacity.
+Civil-society organizations can bring technical expertise into policy before governments have enough internal capacity.
 They can also shape which risks receive attention, which standards become visible, and which kinds of evidence count as urgent.

 Why It Matters